gotthardp/lorawan-server/doc/Troubleshooting.md

 is simply a list of bytes in decimal notation.
 For example, `<<1,39,235,255,255,176,23,196>>` means `01-27-EB-FF-FF-B0-17-C4`.

+By default the `debug` messages are not logged.
+To see the debug messages you need to open the server configuration in `lorawan-server/releases/<VERSION>/sys.config`, uncomment (remove the `%` character) from the `{lager_console_backend, debug}` line and restart the server.

 ## Common Errors

 ### No message in log file